-6.10 Explicit in the consideration of enabling development is that there must be a public benefit or benefits flowing from the whole proposal to provide such a justification.
-In any planning application this/these will need to be set out, and for that reason, it is considered vital that pre-application advice be sought on particular proposals so that early advice can be received from the relevant local planning authority because every case will, inevitably, be different.
+6.9 Explicit in the consideration of enabling development is that there must be a public benefit or benefits flowing from the whole proposal to provide such a justification.
+In any planning application this/these will need to be set out, and for that reason, it is considered vital that pre-application advice be sought on particular proposals so that early advice can be received from the relevant local planning authority.

 The kind of public benefits that may be able to be considered (on a case-by-case basis) are one or more of the following: